 Motivation Essay #2: Describe the achievement of which you are most proud of and explain why?
 In addition, describe a situation where you failed.
 How did these experiences impact your relationship with others?
 Comment on what you learned. (approximately 400 words)

-Through this question, INSEAD now expects you to discuss both your accomplishment and failure in one single essay.
+Through this question, INSEAD now expects you to discuss both your accomplishments and failure in one single essay.
 You need to dig deeper and explain how these experiences have impacted your relationship with others.

 Since you can use only 400 words, it is in your best interest to allot approximately 200 words to each of your stories.

-Also, this accomplishment and failure should tie in to your “strengths and weaknesses” essay.
+Also, this accomplishment and failure should tie into your “strengths and weaknesses” essay.
 That is, your experiences of achievement and failure should illustrate the “strengths” and “weaknesses” you have already discussed in your first essay.

-Your accomplishment story should have the four components: the challenge, the achievement, the outcome/result, and the significance.
+Your accomplishment story should have four components: the challenge, the achievement, the outcome/result, and the significance.
 That is, you should explain why this accomplishment is meaningful to you both in terms of the challenges you overcame, the results you produced, and the lessons you learned.

-To explain your failure story, you’ll need to reflect on a life experience when you could not live up to your expectations.
+To explain your failure story, you’ll need to reflect on life experience when you could not live up to your expectations.
 You should describe how the situation went wrong and why.
 Like accomplishment story, your failure story should also have the four components: the challenge, the action, the outcome/result, and the significance or effect.
 That is, you should explain how that failure taught you important lessons that you later used in your life to better yourself.
 The failure story may be presented in such a way that it presents you in a positive light, revealing your strengths.

-Make sure to clearly address the second part of this question and discuss in what ways these experiences have impacted your relationship with others at work or in community and what learnings you have gleaned from your experiences.
+Make sure to address the second part of this question and discuss in what ways these experiences have impacted your relationship with others at work or in community and what learnings you have gleaned from your experiences.
 Discussing two stories in only 400 words is indeed challenging.
 (Click here to learn some useful techniques to help you say ‘more’ in ‘less’).

-Motivation Essay #3: Describe all types of extra professional activities in which you have been or are still involved for significant amount of time (clubs, sports, music, arts, politics, etc.).
+Motivation Essay #3: Describe all types of extra-professional activities in which you have been or are still involved for significant amount of time (clubs, sports, music, arts, politics, etc.).
 How are you enriched by these activities? (approximately 300 words)

-The extra-curricular are an important element of how INSEAD evaluates the candidate on one of its four key admissions criteria: ‘ability to contribute’.
-They want to know if you are an applicant who will not only contribute to the class room but also to the life of the community outside the classroom as a student, and later, as a member of the alumni network.
+The extra-curricular is an important element of how INSEAD evaluates the candidate on one of its four key admissions criteria: ‘ability to contribute’.
+They want to know if you are an applicant who will not only contribute to the classroom but also the life of the community outside the classroom as a student, and later, as a member of the alumni network.
 Candidates who have other interests/hobbies that they are passionate about, and who perhaps have some achievement in sports, music, arts, etc. will go on to become students who will take the lead in student clubs and will be actively involved in the alumni network.
 When describing your extracurricular activities, please make sure to focus on social or community-based activities instead of solo involvements, such as reading, working out in the gym, or watching movies, as admission committee is seeking applicants who can contribute to the INSEAD community by collaborating and engaging with their peers through various clubs.

 Motivation Essay #4: Is there anything that was not covered in your application that you would like to share with the Admissions Committee? (approximately 300 words)

 An optional essay is an opportunity for you to give the Ad Com relevant information that you could not give in other essays or other parts of your application.
-This question is also meant to shine a spotlight on an experience or side of your personality that has not been revealed in the other parts of your application: essays, recommendation letters, and resume.
+This question is also meant to shine a spotlight on experience or side of your personality that has not been revealed in the other parts of your application: essays, recommendation letters, and resume.

 Even though INSEAD has provided you enough ground to cover about your candidacy, you may still use this essay in a variety of ways to further strengthen your candidacy.
-More importantly, you should also use optional essay to address a weakness in your profile, such as low GPA or GMAT, a gap in your job history, or your inability to get a recommendation from your current supervisor.
+More importantly, you should also use the optional essay to address a weakness in your profile, such as a low GPA or GMAT, a gap in your job history, or your inability to get a recommendation from your current supervisor.